-(BBB) is urging consumers to beware of a scam involving door-to-door salesmen offering low-cost quotes on asphalt paving.
-Over the past several days, the BBB has received calls from local consumers who were approached by salesmen offering to pave driveways for very low costs, claiming to use asphalt "left over" from a larger paving job.
-Calls from residents have been in the Saint Albans, WV and surrounding areas.
+BBB is urging consumers to beware of a scam involving door-to-door salesmen offering low-cost quotes on asphalt paving.
+Over the past several days, BBB has received calls and complaints from local consumers who were approached by salesmen offering to pave driveways for very low costs, claiming to use asphalt "left-over" from a larger paving job.

 Such door-to-door scams typically result in less-than satisfied consumers who end up paying for inferior work that often must be replaced.
-These scams usually perpetrated by scam artists who are in the area one day and gone the next.
+These scams are typically perpetrated by scam artists who are in the area one day and gone the next.

-To avoid becoming a victim, the BBB offers the following advice:
+To avoid becoming a victim, BBB offers the following advice:

 - Deals that seem "Too good to be true".
 If the quoted price seems very low, chances are the quality of the work will be low as well.